backupbrew/switchbrew/Display services.md

 ## CreateStrayLayer

 Takes a type-0x6 buffer, an u32, and an u64.
-Returns two output u64s,
+Returns two output u64s:
-first u64 is an ExternalLayerId.
+ExternalLayerId and LayerHandle.

 ## DestroyStrayLayer